wasmerio/old-docs.wasmer.io/docs/wasmer-js/node-modules/examples/hello-world/hello-world.md

         // IMPORTANT:
         // Some WASI module interfaces use datatypes that cannot yet be transferred
         // between environments (for example, you can't yet import a 64-bit integer
-        // integer WebAssembly).
+        // from WebAssembly).
 Therefore, the interface to such modules has to be
         // transformed using `@wasmer/wasm-transformer`, which we will cover in
         // later examples